Elyager/manga-on-kindle/README.md

 # mangadownlaod
-Search and download manga from several manga pages and transform to a readable kindle format.
+Crawler to download manga from submanga.com and other sites in the future.

 ##Features